nsoroush/mathematics-of-privacy_draft/book/src/01-Preliminaries/01-preliminaries_set.md

+>
+**In the beginning, there were only sets.**
+Before numbers marched in line and equations ruled the realm, there were sets—vast, primordial groupings where elements first found their place.
+This was the first order: not to calculate, but to belong.

+> In this ancient landscape, the universe of mathematics was still formless.
+From the dust of abstraction, **Metis**, the spirit of wisdom, unrolled the **Scroll of Belonging**, weaving structure across the void.
+Everything began to find its place.
+And from this foundation, all mathematical worlds would eventually rise.
 <div style="background-color: #d4edda; padding: 10px; border-radius: 5px; color: #155724;">

 Welcome to the world of *sets*—the foundation of mathematics, like organizing bins for the universe!
 Whether you're sorting numbers, letters, or ideas, sets bring clarity to the chaos.
 Let's dive in with our crew: **Athena**, the wise guide, and **Hermes**, the curious questioner!